-Invoice factoring is not algebra and at its most complex requires a small bit of multiplication.
-We want you and your CPA or accountant to understand the accounting math behind your cost of factoring at BusinessCash.com.
+Invoice factoring is not algebra.
+At its most complex, it requires a small bit of multiplication.
+You and your CPA or accountant should understand the accounting math behind your cost of factoring.
 Also, what factoring means for the success of your business.